FREQUENTLY ASKED QUESTIONS

 A. All programs require a high school diploma or GED.
 An entrance test is also required for admission into the LVN Program.

 In addition, the school and most employers require a background check.
 If you have been convicted of a crime, please bring it to the attention of the admissions office so we can help you to resolve it.

 A. Tuition and Fees vary greatly due to the differences in the length of each program from $700 for the Certified Home Health Aide program to $29,950 for the LVN program.
+Individual program fees can be found on the program page.
 Please call for more info (760) 416-5955.

 In addition, students can also decide to make monthly or quarterly payments.
 We accept cash, checks, Visa and MasterCard.